balakrish181/Galaxy_diffusion/unconditional_ddpm/README.md

 ## Data
 The data used in this project is based on the Quijote simulations.
 Please ensure you have the appropriate permissions to use and distribute the data.

+## Metric

+Acheived an FID score of 317, which is pretty bad!

 ## Acknowledgments
 The Quijote simulations are a collaborative effort to quantify the impact of cosmological parameters.
 This project utilizes these simulations to demonstrate the changes in the cosmic web due to varying parameters.